C++ Core Guidelines: Naming and Layout Rules

 • NL.26: Use conventional const notation

-NL.1: Don’t say in comments what can be clearly stated in code
+NL.1: Don’t say in comments what can be clearly stated in the code

-Honestly, I'm not a friend of writing a comment to each piece of code.
+I’m not a friend of commenting on each piece of code.
 Commenting on each piece of code may be a code smell because you code it too sophisticated.
-I'm more with the Python rule: explicit is better than implicit.
+I’m more with the Python rule: explicit is better than implicit.
 I only write a comment if I have to apply a trick that is not apparent.
-For example, young professionals tend to remove curly braces from your code such as you would remove redundant round braces from an arithmetic expression.
-If you don't believe me, visit my seminars.
+For example, young professionals tend to remove curly braces from their code, such as you would remove redundant round braces from an arithmetic expression.
+If you don’t believe me, visit my seminars.
 But curly braces are essential to scope RAII objects such as locks or smart pointers.
-Removing a curly brace from a lock may give you a slower program, or a deadlock.
-On end, a lot of my customers comment the following usage of curly braces.
+Removing a curly brace from a lock may give you a slower program or a deadlock.
+In the end, many of my customers comment on using curly braces.

 std::mutex mut;